marcodigennaro/CLF-C02/Cheat_Sheet.md

 - Business — 24×7 email, chat, and phone support.
 - Enterprise — 24×7 email, chat, and phone support.

-### AWS Well-Architected and the Six Pillars
-The AWS Well-Architected Framework describes key concepts, design principles, and architectural best practices for designing and running workloads in the cloud.
-By answering a few foundational questions, learn how well your architecture aligns with cloud best practices and gain guidance for making improvements.

-- Operational Excellence Pillar — Includes the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures
-- Performance Efficiency Pillar — The performance efficiency pillar focuses on the structured and streamlined allocation of IT and computing resources.
-Key topics include selecting resource types and sizes optimized for workload requirements, monitoring performance, and maintaining efficiency as business needs evolve.
-- Reliability Pillar — The reliability pillar focuses on workloads performing their intended functions and how to recover quickly from failure to meet demands.
-Key topics include distributed system design, recovery planning, and adapting to changing requirements.
-- Security Pillar — The security pillar focuses on protecting information and systems.
-Key topics include confidentiality and integrity of data, managing user permissions, and establishing controls to detect security events.
-- Cost Optimisation Pillar — The cost optimisation pillar focuses on avoiding unnecessary costs.
-Key topics include understanding spending over time and controlling fund allocation, selecting resources of the right type and quantity, and scaling to meet business needs without overspending.
-- Sustainability Pillar — The sustainability pillar focuses on minimizing the environmental impacts of running cloud workloads.
-Key topics include a shared responsibility model for sustainability, understanding impact, and maximizing utilization to minimize required resources and reduce downstream impacts.
+### Management
+- **AWS Managed Services**
+  - manages the daily operations of your AWS  infrastructure in alignement with
+  - Alignement with ITIL: Information Technology Infrastructure Library
+  - Baseline integration with ITSM: Information Technology System Management
+  - Supoorts 20+ services for Enterprises

 ### AWS Cloud Adoption Framework (AWS CAF)

-Other Services
+### Other Services ###
- Amazon WorkSpace
+- Amazon WorkSpace
-Managed Desktop as a Service (DaaS) solution to easily provision Windows or Linux desktops Great to eliminate management of on-premiseVDI (Virtual Desktop Infrastructure) Fast and quickly scalable to thousands of users Secured data – integrates with KMS
+  - Managed Desktop as a Service (DaaS) solution to easily provision Windows or Linux desktops
+  - Great to eliminate management of on-premiseVDI (Virtual Desktop Infrastructure)
+  - Fast and quickly scalable to thousands of users
+  - Secured data – integrates with KMS
-Pay-as-you-go service with monthly or hourly rates Amazon AppSteam 2.0
+  - Pay-as-you-go service with monthly or hourly rates
+- Amazon AppSteam 2.0
-Desktop Application Streaming Service
+  - Desktop Application Streaming Service
-Deliver to any computer, without acquiring, provisioning infrastructure The application is delivered from within a web browser  AWS IoT Core AWS IoT Core allows you to easily connect IoT devices to the AWS Cloud Serverless, secure & scalable to billions of devices and trillions of messages ○ Your applications can communicate with your devices even when they aren’t connected
+  - Deliver to any computer, without acquiring, provisioning infrastructure
+  - The application is delivered from within a web browser  AWS IoT Core
+- AWS IoT Core
+  - allows you to easily connect IoT devices to the AWS Cloud
+  - Serverless, secure & scalable to billions of devices and trillions of messages
+  - Your applications can communicate with your devices even when they aren’t connected
- Amazon Elastic Transcoder ○ ElasticTranscoder is used to convert media files stored in S3 into media files in the formats required by consumer playback devices (phones etc..)
-AWS AppSync
+- Amazon Elastic Transcoder
+  - ElasticTranscoder is used to convert media files stored in S3 into media files in the formats required by consumer playback devices (phones etc..)
+- AWS AppSync
-○ Store and sync data across mobile and web apps in real-time Makes use of GraphQL (mobile technology from Facebook) AWS Amplify — A set of tools and services that helps you develop and deploy scalable full-stack web and mobile applications AWS Device Farm — Fully-managed service that tests your web and mobile apps against desktop browsers, real mobile devices, and tablets
+  - Store and sync data across mobile and web apps in real-time
+  - Makes use of GraphQL (mobile technology from Facebook)
+- AWS Amplify — A set of tools and services that helps you develop and deploy scalable full-stack web and mobile applications
+- AWS Device Farm — Fully-managed service that tests your web and mobile apps against desktop browsers, real mobile devices, and tablets
- AWS Backup — Fully-managed service to centrally manage and automate backups across AWS services Disaster Strategy
+- AWS Backup — Fully-managed service to centrally manage and automate backups across AWS services
+- Disaster Strategy
-Backup and Restore
+  - Backup and Restore
-Pilot Light
+  - Pilot Light
-Warm Standby
+  - Warm Standby
-Multi-site/Hot-site
+  - Multi-site/Hot-site
-Amazon Elastic Disaster Recovery (DRS) — Quickly and easily recover your physical, virtual, and cloud-based servers into AWS AWS DataSync
+- Amazon Elastic Disaster Recovery (DRS) — Quickly and easily recover your physical, virtual, and cloud-based servers into AWS
+- AWS DataSync
-Move large amounts of data from on-premises to AWS Replication tasks can be scheduled hourly, daily, weekly The replication tasks are incremental after the first full load
+  - Move large amounts of data from on-premises to AWS
+  - Replication tasks can be scheduled hourly, daily, weekly
+  - The replication tasks are incremental after the first full load

-### AWS Application Discovery Service
+- AWS Application Discovery Service
   - Plan migration projects by gathering information about on-premises data centers
   - Server utilization data and dependency mapping are important for migrations
   - Agentless Discovery (AWS Agentless Discovery Connector) → VM inventory, configuration, and performance history such as CPU, memory, and disk usage
   - Agent-based Discovery (AWS Application Discovery Agent) → System configuration, system performance, running processes, and details of the network connections between systems
   - Resulting data can be viewed within AWS Migration Hub
 - AWS Application Migration Service (MNG)
 - AWS Migration Evaluator
 - AWS Migration Hub
   - Central location to collect servers and applications inventory data for the assessment, planning, and tracking of migrations to AWS
   - Helps accelerate your migration to AWS, automate lift-and-shift
   - AWS Migration Hub Orchestrator — provides pre-built templates to save time and effort migrating enterprise apps (e.g., SAP, Microsoft SQL Server…)
-- Supports migrations status updates from Application Migration Service
+  - Supports migrations status updates from Application Migration Service (MGN) and Database Migration Service (DMS)

-### (MGN) and Database Migration Service (DMS)  AWS Fault Injection Simulator (FIS)
+- AWS Fault Injection Simulator (FIS)
   - A fully managed service for running fault injection experiments on AWS workloads
   - Based on Chaos Engineering — stressing an application by creating disruptive events (e.g., a sudden increase in CPU or memory), observing how the system responds, and implementing improvements
-AWS Step Functions
+- AWS Step Functions
-Build a serverless visual workflow to orchestrate your Lambda functions Use cases: order fulfillment, data processing, web applications, any workflow AWS Ground Station
+  - Build a serverless visual workflow to orchestrate your Lambda functions
+  - Use cases: order fulfillment, data processing, web applications, any workflow
+- AWS Ground Station
-Fully managed service that lets you control satellite communications, process data, and scale your satellite operations Use cases: weather forecasting, surface imaging, communications, video broadcasts Amazon Pinpoint
+  - Fully managed service that lets you control satellite communications, process data, and scale your satellite operations
+  - Use cases: weather forecasting, surface imaging, communications, video broadcasts
+- Amazon Pinpoint
-Scalable 2-ways (inbound/outbound) marketing communication service
+  - Scalable 2-ways (inbound/outbound) marketing communication service
-Supports email, SMS, push, voice, and in-app messaging Use cases: run campaigns by sending marketing, bulk, and transactional SMS messages
+  - Supports email, SMS, push, voice, and in-app messaging
+  - Use cases: run campaigns by sending marketing, bulk, and transactional SMS messages